 355/19’47

 When thinking about the issue that people care more about public recognition than an increase in money, different people will have different ideas.
-While some people may believe money is what employees are fighting for, I think that is not enough to make a lot of money nowdays; people need recognition for their effort.
+While some people may believe money is what employees are fighting for, I think that is not enough to make a lot of money nowadays; people need recognition for their effort.
 Public recognition is more important to the majority of people than money alone, because it makes them feel more crucial to a company or project, and helps ensure their future success.

 To begin with, salary doesn't matter when someone is a part of a challenging team.
 He or she needs others to know his or her value.
 People are looking for vindication for their efforts in an office or other project.
 If others don't know how important they are to group success, then they will feel that they are useless and may be dismissed quickly.
 Working in an office, high salary doesn't prove how valuable an employee is, and can even lead to resentment among colleagues.
 However, when an employee is regarded as vital to the success of any project or undertaking, then he or she will feel secure.
 Public recognition reassures people of their own value, and this feeling is crucial to happiness.

 Second, being recognized for a job well done is more important than any money made when it comes to future success.
 When someone is vying for a promotion, or career advancement with another company, his or her previous salary has no bearing.
-Managers don't automatically ask how much money he or she made before, but will always ask about prior success in his or her feild, so that they can determine whether to give this candidate a chance and the expected salary.
-Recently, when I appied for a new job, the manager ask me about mey salary with the previous company.
+Managers don't automatically ask how much money he or she made before, but will always ask about prior success in his or her field, so that they can determine whether to give this candidate a chance and the expected salary.
+Recently, when I applied for a new job, the manager ask me about my salary with the previous company.
 Public recognition looks much better on a CV than any money earned.

 Money pays our bills, but it does not give us job security or ensure future success.
 Public recognition is vital for employees seeking self-worth or a shot at a brighter future in any career.